Enbridge (TSE:ENB) Shares Pass Above Two Hundred Day Moving Average of $49.69

-Enbridge Inc. (TSE:ENB) (NYSE:ENB)’s share price passed above its two hundred day moving average during trading on Wednesday .
+Enbridge Inc. (TSE:ENB) (NYSE:ENB) shares passed above its two hundred day moving average during trading on Wednesday .
 The stock has a two hundred day moving average of C$49.69 and traded as high as C$51.32.
 Enbridge shares last traded at C$50.70, with a volume of 13,491,927 shares.

-A number of analysts have commented on the company.
-Royal Bank of Canada lifted their target price on Enbridge from C$57.00 to C$61.00 and gave the stock an “outperform” rating in a report on Monday, November 8th.
+Several analysts recently commented on ENB shares.
+UBS Group reaffirmed a “buy” rating and issued a C$54.00 price objective on shares of Enbridge in a report on Monday, November 8th.
+JPMorgan Chase & Co. lifted their price objective on Enbridge from C$54.00 to C$57.00 and gave the stock a “buy” rating in a report on Friday, August 20th.
+Citigroup lifted their price objective on Enbridge from C$54.00 to C$56.00 and gave the stock a “buy” rating in a report on Wednesday, August 18th.
 Credit Suisse Group lowered Enbridge to a “hold” rating and set a C$56.00 price objective for the company. in a report on Monday, October 25th.
-Tudor Pickering & Holt set a C$54.00 price objective on Enbridge and gave the stock a “buy” rating in a report on Friday, November 5th.
-TD Securities lifted their price objective on Enbridge from C$55.00 to C$57.00 and gave the stock a “buy” rating in a report on Monday, November 8th.
-Finally, BMO Capital Markets lifted their price objective on Enbridge from C$55.00 to C$57.00 and gave the stock an “outperform” rating in a report on Wednesday, September 8th.
+Finally, Royal Bank of Canada lifted their price objective on Enbridge from C$57.00 to C$61.00 and gave the stock an “outperform” rating in a report on Monday, November 8th.
 Three investment analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of C$54.72.

 The company has a debt-to-equity ratio of 109.97, a current ratio of 0.55 and a quick ratio of 0.42.
 The company has a market capitalization of C$102.72 billion and a PE ratio of 17.85.
 The business has a 50-day moving average of C$51.56 and a 200 day moving average of C$49.69.